agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 -   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.
 An extremely thin layer should be applied.
 You should not see grease when done with applicaiton.

--   Must refrigerate SW 41 Ti rotor buckets at 4 degrees C prior to running.
+-   Must refrigerate SW 41Ti rotor buckets at 4 degrees C prior to running.

 -   Spins are programmed into the L-70k centrifuge for ease of use.
 Please see page 3-2 of the manual for Programmed Usage.

 -   This protocol was originally modified from Thery2006, then modified after Laesser2012 and most recently updated to reflect findings in Cvjetkovic2014 reflecting changes in centrifuge rotors and lab equipment.

 ### Biohazard Safety